 top of page

-Relationships & Attachment Pattern Support
+Relationships & Attachment Patterns

 Relationship struggles often follow patterns.

-They are usually rooted in attachment dynamics, boundary confusion, or early relational experiences.
+Conflict, withdrawal, over-accommodation, emotional reactivity, or fear of abandonment don't happen randomly—they are rooted in attachment dynamics, boundary confusion, or early relational experiences.

 Below are the primary areas of relationship and attachment support.